-More than one in three U.S. adults have prediabetes, but most do not know it.
+According to the Centers for Disease Control and Prevention, more than one in three U.S. adults have prediabetes, but most do not know it.
 If that sounds hard to believe, many people with the disease do not have any symptoms, making it hard to know when it’s time to see the doctor, especially if you don’t already visit annually.
 While something with the word “pre-” in it sounds a bit harmless, without intervention prediabetes is likely to become type 2 diabetes within 10 years.

 In prediabetes, the fasting blood sugar may be between 100-125, and the A1C (3 month average of blood sugars) may be from 5.7-6.4.
 In diabetes, the fasting blood sugar may be 126 or greater and the A1C 6.5 or greater.

-Because prediabetes does not have any clear symptoms, it can be hard for you to know that you have it.
+Because prediabetes does not have any clear symptoms, Killen says it can be hard for you to know that you have it.
 Most often, your health care provider discovers it during routine testing, especially if you have a family history of the disease.

 Risk factors for prediabetes and diabetes are the same:

 - Family history